Francis BACON (1909.1992)

 Translation :

 “Dear Mrs. Brinson, thank you for your very kind letter.
-There is another thing I would like to say: I don't think my painting is expressionist and I don't like expressionism .
-As far as I am concerned, what interests me is the way in which appearance can be recreated as far as possible from the illustration, not to express, but to discover, by instinct and by chance, how this appearance can be recaptured .
-This is why I now believe that portrait painting is one of the most exciting aspects because it is almost impossible to do.
-Furthermore, I am not talking about enlarged photographs or screen prints.
+There is one other thing I would like to say: I don't think my painting is Expressionist, and I don't like Expressionism .
+As far as I'm concerned, what interests me is how appearance can be recreated as far away from illustration as possible, not to express, but to discover, by instinct and chance, how that appearance can be recaptured .
+That's why I now believe that portrait painting is one of the most exciting aspects of painting because it is almost impossible to achieve.
+By the way, I'm not talking about enlarged photographs or silkscreens.
 With all my best wishes.
 Very sincerely.
-Francis Bacon. »
+Francis Bacon.”